KevJord76/portfolio-project-3/README.md

 </p>

 - __Play Again__
-    - When the player has lost the game, they are asked if they want to play again
+    - When the player has finished the game, they are asked if they want to play again

 <!--- Play again image -->
 <p align="center">